 After twenty years of marriage my husband and I are still learning this important tip.

-If we are intentional, our homes can be havens of lightness.
-Anyone else need to take themselves a little less seriously?
-I’m beginning to understand that levity requires practice.
-Rather than react, or overreact, to a situation, we can search for a tiny bit of humour to redeem a moment.
+But I’m beginning to realize levity requires practice.
+Rather than react, or overreact, to a situation, a tiny bit of humour can redeem a moment.

 Perhaps a cheeky text sent if your husband is questioning your choice in a purchase?